codelion/optillm/README.md

   - e.g. for llama.cpp, run `python3 optillm.py --base_url http://localhost:8080/v1`

 > [!WARNING]
-> Note that llama-server currently does not support sampling multiple responses from a model, which limits the available approaches to the following:
+> Note that the `llama.cpp` `llama-server` command currently does not support sampling multiple responses from a model, which limits the available approaches to the following:
 > `cot_reflection`, `leap`, `plansearch`, `rstar`, `rto`, `self_consistency`, and `z3`.
 > In order to use other approaches, consider using an alternative compatible server such as [ollama](https://github.com/ollama/ollama).

 > [!NOTE]
 > You'll later need to specify a model name in the OpenAI client configuration.
 Since llama-server was started with a single model, you can choose any name you want.

-## Usage
+## Calling optillm-proxy from Python client code

 Once the proxy is running, you can use it as a drop in replacement for an OpenAI client by setting the `base_url` as `http://localhost:8000/v1`.